Show Filters

 Better contract compliance, dynamic discounting savings, and reduced cycle times in purchasing or receiving

-We examined various categories of implementation costs across the business cases to determine typical ranges and understand the most significant costs.
+We examined various categories of shared services implementation costs across the business cases to determine typical ranges and understand the most significant costs.
 These categories included technology, facilities, severance, and implementation support.
-Implementation support and severance represented the largest component of implementation costs, followed by technology and facilities.
-Implementation support includes costs for internal and external resources supporting the implementation, including fully or partially dedicated headcount, consulting support, and other vendor support.
+Implementation support and severance accounted for the largest share of implementation costs, followed by technology and facilities.
+Implementation support includes costs for internal and external resources that support the implementation, such as fully or partially dedicated headcount, consulting, and other vendor support.

 Across the categories analyzed, the ranges shown between first and third quartiles indicate high variability in these elements.
 The ranges in implementation costs suggest a difference in focus across the companies which can be driven by company strategy, availability of resources (including funding), presence of existing technologies, and other constraints and priorities.

-A variety of additional implementation costs existed for some of the business cases, including retention, recruiting, outplacement or relocation, and marketing and communications.
+A variety of additional shared services implementation costs existed for some of the business cases, including retention, recruiting, outplacement or relocation, and marketing and communications.

 Differences Between HR and F&A Business Cases

-To determine differences in savings opportunities across functional areas, we examined shared services business case metrics for HR compared to F&A. These two functions represented the most common areas in the business case analysis.
-Overall, we see moderate differences in the business case results between HR and F&A functions, though both indicate a shared services model can provide benefits regardless of the functional scope.
+To assess differences in savings opportunities across functional areas, we examined shared services business case metrics for HR versus F&A. These two functions were the most common in the business case analysis.
+Overall, we see moderate differences in the business case results between HR and F&A, though both indicate that a shared services model can deliver benefits regardless of functional scope.

-The HR business cases show a higher median IRR and shorter payback period, while F&A cases show a slightly higher median percent of FTE reduced as well as higher median percent of labor costs saved.
+The HR business cases show a higher median IRR and shorter payback period, while the F&A cases show a slightly higher median percentage of FTEs reduced and a higher median percentage of labor costs saved.

 Tips for Successful Business Cases